stefee/stef/content/0003-understanding-react-1.md

 React allows us to define a **React component** as a single JavaScript function or class.
 A component encapsulates all of the appearance and behaviour that makes up some part of a user interface.

-And in doing so, React make it easy to reason about the behaviour of some part of a user interface by looking only within the scope of a single JavaScript function.
+And in doing so, React makes it possible for us to reason about the behaviour of some part of a user interface by looking only within the scope of a single JavaScript function.

 Here's an example of a React function component: